 If you want to come from Chandigarh, you can take a bus from Sector 43.
-RSRTC runs the buses of this route daily.
+RSRTC runs the buses on this route daily.
 Ticket booking is easy and hassle-free, and it takes only 4 hours to reach Shimla.
 You can also take a bus from Delhi ISBT Kashmere Gate.
 It is advisable to book the tickets early as the journey lasts 10-11 hours.
-But if you want privacy and an added comfort, you can also take your private car or rent a cab.
+But if you want privacy and added comfort, you can also take your private car or rent a cab.

 Weather and Temperature

 The summer temperature lies between 13°C to 18°C in the day and drops down 0°C to 7°C at night.
 Monsoons are windy and refreshing with temperate weather.
 Post monsoons, the temperature ranges from 5°C to 12 °C in the daytime and 5 °C to -1 °C at night.
 Winters are freezing, and one cannot trek during this time.

 Best time to visit Pin Bhaba Pass Trek:

 June to September is the ideal time to go on the Pin Bhaba Pass trek.
 It is one of the few Himalayan treks that are still accessible during monsoons and gives you a chance to experience monsoons like no other.
 The rich flora and fauna, lush greenery, and snow-capped summits make the region look similar to Switzerland.

 Day 1: Drive from Shimla to Kafnu